sambee1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-These scripts are responsible for redirections in the shell
+The SCripts for shell redirections